Textbooks in Israel

 Textbooks in Israel are published in Israel by the Ministry of Education of Israel and other educational institutions.

 History

-Israel's Compulsory Education Law provides free and compulsory education for all children between the ages of 5 to 18, from the last year of kindergarten up to 12th grade.
+Israel's Compulsory Education Law provides free and compulsory education for all children between the ages of 5 and 18, from the last year of kindergarten up to 12th grade.

 Assessments of Hebrew textbooks in relation to their depiction of Arabs

 Center for Monitoring the Impact of Peace findings

 An analysis of Israeli textbooks in 2000 by the Center for Monitoring the Impact of Peace (CMIP), now known as the Institute for Monitoring Peace and Cultural Tolerance in School Education, found that the legitimacy of the State of Israel as an independent Jewish state on the territory of the Land of Israel and the immigration of Jews to the country was never questioned.
 There was no indoctrination against the Arabs as a nation, nor a negative presentation of Islam.
 Islam, Arab culture and the Arabs' contribution to human civilization were presented in a positive light.
 No book called for violence or war.
 Many books express the yearning for peace between Israel and the Arab countries.

 In textbooks for state-run schools, there was an effort to remove stereotypes and educate towards tolerance.
 In some textbooks for the Orthodox Jewish community, the researchers found derogatory adjectives, prejudices, patronizing expressions and disrespect toward Arabs.
 The Arab leadership was portrayed as motivated by an eternal hatred independent of historical circumstances.
 In textbooks for every age, Israel's wars are described as justified wars of defense, and the Arabs held responsible for them.
 The Palestinian exodus is attributed to the fact that the Arabs fled from their homes.
 Only a few textbooks stated that some refugees were expelled by Israel or were forced to flee through threats.
 Some do not mention the Palestinian exodus at all.